Charles R. Blyth: Personal life

 Blyth first married the former Marjorie Ramsay in 1915.
 They had two daughters.
 Marjorie died in 1923.
-Two years later he married Marjorie's sister Kathrine.
-They had another daughter and a son—Charles R. Blyth Jr.
+Two years later he married Marjorie's sister Katharine Ramsay.
+They had another daughter and a son, Charles R. Blyth Jr.

 In 1936, Blyth and his wife bought a house in Hillsborough, California, made for Stanford trustee Joseph Donohoe Grant in 1912.
 The two-story house, designed in the Italian Renaissance Revival style, was renovated by the Blyths, who reworked the interior.
 They named the house and property "Strawberry Hill".
 It was pictured in Life magazine in 1947, showing a formal garden and a swimming pool.
 Architecturally significant, the house was included in the Historic American Buildings Survey.

 In 1940, Blyth quit smoking, and he established a no-smoking policy at his office.
 Blyth died at Strawberry Hill in August 1959, of heart failure.
 At his death Blyth had eight grandchildren.
-His widow Katherine Blyth died May 12, 1975.
+His widow Katharine Blyth died May 12, 1975.